This is my story.

 It is my firm belief that much like the tedious process of film printing in the dark room, we develop in the dark places of our stories.
 In my deepest places of loss; both with losing my dad and brother, I turned to art as a means of healing.
 I want to tell stories that matter.
 This passion led me to broaden my horizons beyond portrait and wedding photography to include photojournalism.

 In 2016, I spent five months in Greece living on the small island of Lesvos, working on a storytelling project with refugees who were living in Camp Moria.

 It was incredible to watch other people open up and tell their stories and allow me to see into their souls and begin their own process of “developing in the dark room.”

 In the Fall of 2017, I attended a Photography focused DTS (Discipleship Training School) with YWAM.
 I was able to learn so much about how to use photography in ministry, which was a long time dream of mine.

 And now?
-I’m moving to Australia with a two-year visa and a plan to continue to pursue God’s calling on my life; which is missions and photography.
+I’m living in Australia with a two-year visa and a plan to continue to pursue God’s calling on my life; which is missions and photography.

 I have a dream to use my gifts to help others to have the same voice, through the art that I create and how I help others to see themselves through my photos.

 I started my photography business with a dream to get to do missions eventually but I never dreamed that God would call me to temporarily close down my business in order to follow Him into the unknown.
 It wasn’t an easy decision and has required an insane amount of trust but I’ve seen God come through for me in so many ways and I am so thankful.